Recording Sources of Information

 Don’t forget to enter your citations for your sources in your program.
 I have spent many hours going back and trying to find where I found information because I didn’t bother entering the source.
 BAD MISTAKE!.
 Don’t you repeat it!

 This table should help you preparing citations from several sources.
+The information for this table is extracted from help sections of Roots Magic and Ancestral Quest.

 RECORDING SOURCES